kevinusername/Goof3/README.md

 ### Class example

-- Classes are defined using the keyword *classhole*.
+- Classes are defined using the keyword *fourUnitClass*.
 The word *this* is replaced with *that* for instances references.

 <table style="table-layout: fixed; width: 100%">
   <tr>